-The New Zealand Speech-language Therapists’ Association 2020 Conference Committee is delighted to announce the new dates and venue for the conference Aoraki Iho Ake: Grounded – Aspiring – Connected are Sunday 29 August – Tuesday 31 August, 2021 at the University of Canterbury.
+The New Zealand Speech-language Therapists’ Association 2021 Conference Committee is delighted to announce the new dates and venue for the conference Aoraki Iho Ake: Grounded – Aspiring – Connected are Sunday 29 August – Tuesday 31 August, 2021 at the University of Canterbury.

 From the grounded practice that we bring to our workplaces every day, to the research, innovations and service improvements to which we aspire and the ways in which we gain insight and vigour from each other and those we work alongside, Aoraki Iho Ake will promote conversations that strengthen and enhance the ability of the backbone of our Association, our members and colleagues, to articulate new knowledge in concert and to flex with increasing service demands.

-Aoraki Iho Ake: Grounded – Aspiring – Connected will be held from 31 August – 2 September 2020 (inclusive) at The Chateau on the Park Christchurch – A DoubleTree by Hilton hotel.
+Aoraki Iho Ake: Grounded – Aspiring – Connected will be held at The University of Canterbury.

 Bounded by sea and rivers, and sitting between the landmark Port Hills and Canterbury Plains looking out to the snow-capped Southern Alps, Christchurch is a city of verdant beauty, compassionate connection and creative endeavour.

-To celebrate this, our conference dinner will be held at the landmark Christchurch Art Gallery.
+To celebrate this, our conference dinner will be held at the landmark Transitional Cathedral.

-Conference Convenor- Julianne Johns; Scientific Programme Chair – Toby McCrae; and Sharon Broadmore, Kate Cook, Naomi Grigg and Ruth Ramsay.
+Conference Convenor- Julianne Johns; Scientific Programme Chair – Toby McCrae; and Kate Cook, Bernice Goh, Naomi Grigg and Ruth Ramsay.

 Conference Manager – Pamela Richards – firstname.lastname@example.org